armpatch/VideoJournal/README.md

 ## Overview

 Video Journal is an app for recording yourself playing an instrument and keep track of progress over time.
-The app provides a simple interface to record and save vidoes with a custom title and description.
+The app provides a simple interface to record and save videos with a custom title and date.

 ## Activities